eklitzke/spv/README.md

 This is my attempt at writing a from-scratch Bitcoin SPV client.
 The implementation language is C++.
 This is purely for me to learn about the Bitcoin
-protocol: you shouldn't actually use this, and certainly not on mainnet.
+protocol: you probably shouldn't use this.

 If you are interested in learning more about how the Bitcoin protocol works, or are interested in writing you own SPV client, you may find the source code here useful as a reference.
+I would also recommend taking a look at [libbtc](https://github.com/libbtc/libbtc), which is more fully featured.

 ## Status

 This code is considered **alpha** and incomplete.
-The client can connect to the peers via the DNS seed list, send `version` messages, and receive `version` and `verack` messages.
+The client can connect to the peers via the DNS seed list, and send/receive the following message types:

+ - ping
+ - pong
+ - version
+ - verack

+To avoid being a nuisance to the network, the client is currently hard-coded to connect to testnet.

 ## Compiling